Berzelius Symposium 111: Acute and Chronic Heart Failure

 Mandeep Mehra, Cardiology, Harvard University, Boston

-12.15-12.30 Case unveiling and HTx patient perspective
+12.15-12.30 Case Unveiling Presentation and HTx patient perspective

 12.30-13.30 Lunch

-13.30-13.50 Heart Failure Management in Primary Care – Hospital Management at Home?
+13.30-13.50 Heart Failure management in primary care – hospital management at home?

 Åke Åkesson, Primary Health Care, Borgholm, Öland